jallard-007/ReactConnect4/README.md

 # React-Connect4

-React and Bootstrap version of my existing Connect4 project
+React and Bootstrap version of my existing Connect4 project.
+Purpose of this was to learn React

-Currently under development.
+Moved focus to React-Redux version